Skip to content

 B.Arch.
 Istanbul Technical University (2002)

-Dissertation: A Fragmented Memory Project: Archaeological and Ethnographic Museums in Turkey, 1960–1980
+Dissertation: A Fragmented Memory Project: Archaeological and Ethnographic Museums in Turkey, 1960–1980.
+Chair: Brian McLaren.

 Currently: Faculty, Interior Architecture, Cornish College of the Arts